jhk0530/showmaker/README.md

 ## Quick Start

-Follow these three simple steps to create your first presentation with `showmaker`:
+Follow these five simple steps to create your first presentation with `showmaker`:

 1. Prepare a markdown file – Create or obtain a sample `.md` file.
 Utilizing AI to generate a markdown file is recommended, see AI generated slide-markdown file below.